 - Memory - Crucial Ballistix Sport 8GB PC3-12800 DDR3 Kit

 DDR3 is the defacto memory strandard now and the 1600MHz speed is the most common.
 With prices having dropped in the past year, it is now possible to afford 8GB of memory to allow a smooth experience in Windows.

-- Hard Drive - Seagate Barracuda 1TB SATA
+- Hard Drive - Western Digital Blue 1TB SATA

 This drive from Seagate offers some solid performance thanks to the 7200rpm spin rate and large drive cache.